robert-solomon12/WeatherApp-Client-Side/README.md

    In this Web-App Project you will notice that I have each of the the parts of the one page build in different Components and I'm individually rendering all of them in their respective Views.

 # Weather API
 I'm using the Open Weather API to capture the weather information request based on the city and country name you enter.
-In this case the Temperature, Humidity, Weather Conditions gets rendered out at that point of time.
+In this case the Temperature, Humidity, Weather Conditions gets rendered out in real-time at that point in time.
 Once the user enter's City Name and Country Name and clicks the 'Get Weather Information' Button, the form is processed and sends a 'onSubmit' request with the function name that is then called to retrieve the information.

 <img src="IMG/WeatherView.png">